potassco/clorm/docs/clorm/predicate.rst

    assert address.raw == raw_address

-CLORM ``Predicate`` objects can also be constructed from the raw symbol objects.
+ClORM ``Predicate`` objects can also be constructed from the raw symbol objects.
 So assuming the above python code.

 .. code-block:: python